 ACCESORY DWELLING UNITS (ADUs)

-”As a homeowner who chooses to build an additional structure on your property, you are not only making a sound financial investment, you are also creating a solution for our state?s housing challenges.
+”As a homeowner who chooses to build an additional structure on your property, you are not only making a sound financial investment, you are also creating a solution for our state's housing challenges.

-As of January 2017, a new state law took effect that encourages homeowners in the state of California to build Accessory Dwelling Units, also commonly referred as granny flats, in-law units, back houses, guest houses, or secondary units.
+As of January 2017, a new state law took effect that encourages homeowners in the state of California to build Accessory Dwelling Units, also commonly referred to as granny flats, in-law units, back houses, guest houses, or secondary units.
 The law is a major step toward solving our housing crisis.

 There is no question that with today’s rental prices, homeowners who build ADUs have the potential to generate substantial income.
 While vacation rentals provide the opportunity for increased profitability, they are also subject to some inconsistency due to seasonality and changing local regulations.
 Planning to lease your ADU as a long-term market rate rental will generate strong returns that are predictable.